 Get off the beaten path and discover these Oxford spots.

-- Keble College – In stark contrast to the sandstone Colleges dotted across the city, Keble College is a Victorian Gothic redbrick just waiting to be explored.
+In stark contrast to the sandstone Colleges dotted across the city, Keble College is a Victorian Gothic redbrick just waiting to be explored.
 The chapel is breathtaking, complete with the famous Holman Hunt picture The Light of the World.

-- Duke of Cambridge – Duke’s is a casual bar in Jericho, offering a wide selection of fun cocktails, surrounded by greenery and modern decor.
+Looking for somewhere to booze?
+Duke’s is a casual bar in Jericho, offering a wide selection of fun cocktails, surrounded by greenery and modern decor.

 How to See the Best of Oxford for Free

-- Wadham College – It can be difficult deciding which of the many Oxford Colleges to visit.
+It can be difficult deciding which of the many Oxford Colleges to visit.
 Luckily for you, many of them – including Wadham College – are free to explore.
 You’ll get to take an insightful peek inside one of the most historical institutions in the UK.

-- Watch a Game of Cricket in the University Parks – The University Parks can be found just across the road from Keble College.
+The University Parks can be found just across the road from Keble College.
 It’s the perfect spot to unwind as you watch the university sport clubs play cricket, rugby, or even a game of quidditch.

-- Christ Church Meadows – With the River Cherwell running parallel, Christ Church Meadows is located just five minutes from the centre of Oxford.
+With the River Cherwell running parallel, Christ Church Meadows is located just five minutes from the centre of Oxford.
 Take a stroll, admire the longhorn cattle, or chill out on the grass with a picnic and a good book.